Design Considerations for Mealy Charts

 Mealy machines are finite state machines in which transitions occur on clock edges.
 In Mealy charts, output is a function of input and state.
 At every time step, a Mealy chart wakes up, evaluates its input, and then transitions to a new configuration of active states, also called its next state.
 The chart computes its output as it transitions to the next state.
-Mealy semantics are supported only in Stateflow® charts in Simulink® models.
+Mealy semantics are not supported in standalone Stateflow® charts in MATLAB®.

 To ensure that output is a function of input and state, Mealy state machines enforce these semantics: